 4.1 Self-Reported Area Estimation: Practical Considerations

 To collect farmer self-reported data on land area, surveys include a direct question to the farmer asking her to report on the area of a given plot, field or farm.
-Examples of such questions are provided in Table 4.
+Examples of such questions are provided in Figure 1.
 The phrasing of the question is straightforward, but attention should be given to providing space for the desired number of decimal points, and to the choice of measurement units (more on this below) and related coding.
 Even though self-reporting is in principle a straightforward method for collecting data on land area, there are a number of decisions that need to be made during survey design and implementation, and when documenting the data for dissemination, that can help reduce measurement error and increase the value of the data for the users.

 A survey can collect measures of land area in standard units, non-standard units, or a combination of both.
 The country context will, to a large extent, determine the most appropriate choice.
 In a country where non-standard or traditional units are most appropriate, care should be exercised to ensure that high quality conversion factors exist.
 It is not unusual for non-standard units with the same name to correspond to different measures even within the same country: in such cases, conversion factors will need to be location-specific.
 If a satisfactory set of unit conversion factors is not available, they should be collected as part of the survey.
 The Ministry of Agriculture or National Statistics Office often maintain libraries of conversion factors, even though these may not always be complete or available in electronic format.
 The importance of certain conversion factors cannot be overemphasized, as area data may be unusable if they cannot be converted to a common metric.
 When designing a panel of repeated survey rounds or when planning to compare self-reported data with other household survey data, attention should be paid to the units used in the other instruments to ensure comparability.

-Table 4 – Examples of Self-Reported Land Area Questions
+Figure 1 – Examples of Self-Reported Land Area Questions